vancouverwill/php_algorithms/graphs/graphs.md

 A graph with n vertices has 2^n cuts

+*Cyclic Graphs* - Contain at least one graph cycle

+*Acyclic Graph* - Cannot get back to the start point once began

+Every directed acylic grap has a *sink* vertex (at least one),

+a *source* vertex is a vertex with indegree zero, while a *sink* vertex is a vertex with outdegree zero.

+Only directed acyclic graphs can be topologicaly sorted.
+A topological sort is?

 ## Min Cut - The cut with fewest number of crossing edges.

 The minimum number of edges a graph can have is (n-1)